Epilepsy

 • move furniture away from the bed

-• use a nighttime seizure monitor [3] like Embrace2 that alerts someone when the person has a possible tonic-clonic seizure.
+• use a nighttime seizure monitor [3] like EpiMonitor for those in the US that alerts someone when the person has a possible tonic-clonic seizure.

 It is important to recognize that there are no devices that have been proven to prevent SUDEP [7], but seizure alerting devices could help someone get seizure first aid more quickly [8].

-If you are looking for a solution like this, Embrace2 may be able to help.
-It is a wristband cleared by the FDA to detect possible generalized tonic-clonic seizures with 98% accuracy [9], both day and night.
+If you are looking for a solution like this, EpiMonitor may be able to help.
+EpiMonitor is our next generation wearable and smartphone app cleared by the FDA to detect possible generalized tonic-clonic seizures with 98% accuracy [9], both day and night.
 When it detects a possible tonic-clonic seizure, it sends a text message and makes a phone call to caregivers to alert them that you need help.
 It doesn’t matter how far you are from each other; you could be sleeping in adjoining rooms or different cities.
 The text message also contains your GPS location, in case your caregiver has to find you or send your position to emergency services.

-In periods of rest, the false alarm rate (FAR) is low for both children and adults, 0.05 and 0.02 respectively [10].
-With a low FAR and high sensitivity, Embrace2 only calls for help when you need it.
+In periods of rest, the false alarm rate (FAR) is low for both children and adults.
+In rest mode, 0.94 FAR per day for adults with high sensitivity, and 0.27 FAR per day for adults with low sensitivity [10].

 This way, you can sleep more soundly, knowing that your loved one will be alerted and can come to help you quickly.
-Or, if you are a parent, with Embrace2, you can sleep in your own bed, with the peace of mind that you’ll be called if Embrace2 detects a possible seizure.
+Or, if you are a parent, with EpiMonitor, you can sleep in your own bed, with the peace of mind that you’ll be called if a possible seizure is detected.

-What else does Embrace2 have to help with nocturnal seizures?
+What else does EpiMonitor have to help with nocturnal seizures?

-One useful feature of Embrace2 is Alert Review.
-In the Alert App, every time that Embrace2 detects a possible convulsive seizure, the alerts are stored in a “pending bar”.
-The pending bar shows you how many alerts you have to review before they show up in your seizure diary inside the Mate App.
+Everytime EpiMonitor detects a possible convulsive seizure, these alerts are stored in a “pending bar”.
+The pending bar shows you how many detected seizures you have to review before they show up in your seizure diary.

-When reviewing an alert, you can indicate if it was a false alarm, indicate how long it lasted, and add notes about how you were feeling beforehand.
-If you see pending alerts for seizures that you do not remember, it could possibly mean that you had a nighttime seizure.
+When reviewing a seizure, you can indicate if it was a false alarm, indicate how long it lasted, and add notes about how you were feeling beforehand.
+If you see a pending review for a seizure that you do not remember, it could possibly mean that you had a nighttime seizure.

 We hope that this blog post has given you helpful and useful information on nocturnal seizures.
 By knowing more about them, you can be better prepared on how to protect yourselves and your loved ones.
-If you have any questions about Embrace2, feel free to email our support team at support@empatica.com.
+If you have any questions, feel free to email our support team at support@empatica.com.

 References: